The Spinoff

 The Spinoff is a New Zealand online magazine and news website that was founded in 2014.
 It is known for current affairs coverage, political and social analysis, and cultural commentary.
 It earns money through commercial sponsorship and subscriptions.
-The business is owned by its founder and former editor Duncan Grieve and his wife Nicola.
+The business is owned by its founder and former editor Duncan Greive and his wife Nicola.
+It is left-leaning.

 Business model and content

 The Spinoff began as a TV blog sponsored by the streaming platform Lightbox: it has expanded to a multi-platform news site that also publishes current affairs newsletters, podcasts and online video series.
-'Spinoff Members', offering a range of benefits to subscribers, was launched in 2019.
+Spinoff Members, offering a range of benefits to subscribers, was launched in 2019.
 The Spinoff and the New Zealand Herald started sharing journalism and content in July 2020.

-"Our business model is partnership and sponsorship and we make it clear when our content is funded in that way.
+Greive told business journalist Tash McGill: "Our business model is partnership and sponsorship and we make it clear when our content is funded in that way.
 When our journalists are not writing for a partner, they are writing whatever they want.
-We give them implicit license because they know what makes good content and we know what our audience is interested in", Greive told business journalist Tash McGill.
+We give them implicit license because they know what makes good content and we know what our audience is interested in."

 During the COVID-19 pandemic in 2020–21, The Spinoff began working with the World Health Organization (WHO), after a WHO communications officer saw their series of widely shared COVID-19 public health illustrations.
 These were part of a series of pieces explaining COVID-19, in a collaboration between cartoonist Toby Morris and the microbiologist Dr Siouxsie Wiles.
 The Spinoff released the pair's COVID illustrations and animations to Wikimedia Commons, where they have been picked up by public health services around the world.
 The illustrations have been published in te reo Māori and English by The Spinoff.

 In 2019, The Spinoff received funding from Creative New Zealand to commission articles on contemporary New Zealand art and artists.
 The art section is edited by New Zealand critics Mark Amery and Megan Dunn.
 In November 2024, the publication proposed cutting four staff roles as part of cost-cutting moves.